timniederhausen/gn/docs/reference.md

   --xcode-configs=<config_name_list>
       Configure the list of build configuration supported by the generated project.
 If specified, must be a list of semicolon-separated strings.
-      If ommitted, a single configuration will be used in the generated project derived from the build directory.
+      If omitted, a single configuration will be used in the generated project derived from the build directory.

   --xcode-config-build-dir=<string>
       If present, must be a path relative to the source directory.
-It will default to $root_out_dir if ommitted.
+It will default to $root_out_dir if omitted.
 The path is assumed to point to the directory where ninja needs to be invoked.
 This variable can be used to build for multiple configuration / platform / environment from the same generated Xcode project (assuming that the user has created a